 Knowing what money you have coming in is important to managing cash flow.
 Your accounts receivable (A/R) are tracked in a single account on the chart of accounts (COA) by QuickBooks Online, which tracks all of your outstanding invoices.
 As you create invoices in the system, they are added to your accounts receivable totals.
 As your invoices are paid, they are entered into the system to close out the invoice.

+- Check the differences.
 If your difference is zero, you are good to go.
 If not, you will need to investigate further to see what’s not lining up.

-Separately, you will want to run an accounts receivable aging report.
+Separately, you will want to run accounts receivable aging report.
 This will show you what your customers owe and how old debts have become.
-From the Reports menu, select Customers & Receivable and then A/R Aging Detail.
-You’ll want to compare this to the Open Invoices report to make sure the balances align.
+From the Reports menu, select “Customers & Receivable” and then “A/R Aging Detail.”
+You’ll want to compare this to the Open Invoices Report to make sure the balances align.
 You can find the Open Invoices Report by going to Reports > Customers & Receivables > Open Invoices.

 All of these reports should agree and align with your COA.
 An easy way to compare the two reports is by selecting multiple windows from the View menu.
 This can help you spot discrepancies as well as remind you to ramp up collection efforts for overdue invoices.